XPUI-Framework/website/docs/design.md

 ## The reading column

-A documentation page is a grid: prose keeps a `--measure` column so lines stay readable, and anything that needs room — a table, a code block, a diagram, a figure — spans the whole article.
-Inline code in a table never wraps, so a repository's name stays one word.
+Everything on a documentation page shares one column of `--measure`: prose, code, tables and diagrams line up on both edges, because a page that changes width down its length reads as several pages.
+A table that needs more room scrolls inside itself, and inline code in a table never wraps, so a repository's name stays one word.

+Sizes agree too: prose at 1rem, code at 0.9375rem, inline code at 0.9em of its line.
+The first paragraph of a page is its lede, one step larger, on every page.

-## Screenshots and devices
+## Screenshots and the device

-The home page shows the gallery's goldens for the **Xteink X3** — the PNGs its tests compare against — inside devices drawn from each board's own bezel data: the body, the panel well and every key, in tenths of a millimetre, exported from `xpui-boards` by `tools/boards` at sync time.
-The shell's corners and a key's are the simulator's own proportions; the well is a thin recess rather than a frame, and a hairline edge gives the body its depth.
+The home page shows the gallery's goldens for the **Xteink X3** — the PNGs its tests compare against — inside Xteink's own photograph of the device, masked so that the screen is a hole: the background is transparent, and the promotional screen is cut out. `public/devices/x3-black.webp` is the black body, shown on paper; `x3-white.webp` is the white one, shown on ink.
+Both are made by `tools/devices/mask.sh` from the photographs beside it, which carries the measurements.
+Which one is used is `--device-frame`, a token, so it follows the theme like every other colour.

-A golden is shown at **half a CSS pixel per panel pixel**: one device pixel each on a 2× screen, where it is drawn `pixelated` and exact; on any other screen it is scaled smoothly.
-It is shown in ink on paper in both themes — `--panel-ink` and `--panel-paper` never swap — through `mix-blend-mode`, so a panel holds exactly those two colours at its native size.
+A golden sits behind the hole at **half a CSS pixel per panel pixel**: 264 CSS pixels for the X3's 528, one device pixel each on a 2× screen, where it is drawn `pixelated`.
+The frame's own proportions size the rest, so the picture cannot drift out of its window.
+It is shown in ink on paper in both themes — `--panel-ink` and `--panel-paper` never swap — through `mix-blend-mode`.

+The photograph is Xteink's work, and the site says so in the footer: the project is not affiliated with, endorsed by or sponsored by Xteink.

 The goldens reach the page through Vite (`src/images.ts`), which serves them the same way in `npm run dev` and in the build, as files, never inlined.

 ## Diagrams

+A dependency graph is drawn the right way up: a `flowchart BT`, which puts the depended-upon crate at the top, is read as `flowchart TD`, so `xpui` sits at the foot of the drawing with every arrow pointing down into it.
+Same nodes, same arrows, the base at the base.

 Mermaid diagrams are drawn by the sync with the **ELK** layout: nodes in layers and edges routed orthogonally, which is what keeps a graph of thirteen repositories legible instead of a bundle of